-We have not yet tested any product candidates in clinical trials.
+We have not yet completed testing of any product candidate in clinical trials.
 Success in preclinical studies or earlier clinical trials may not be indicative of results in future clinical trials.

 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will generate the same results or otherwise provide adequate data to demonstrate the efficacy and safety of a product candidate.
 Preclinical tests and Phase 1 and Phase 2 clinical trials are primarily designed to test safety, to study pharmacokinetics and pharmacodynamics and to understand the side effects of product candidates at various doses and schedules.
 Success in preclinical or animal studies and early clinical trials does not ensure that later large-scale efficacy trials will be successful nor does it predict final results.
 For example, we may be unable to identify suitable animal disease models for our product candidates, which could delay or frustrate our ability to proceed into clinical trials or obtain marketing approval.
 Our product candidates may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies or having successfully advanced through initial clinical trials.
-Further, our planned Phase 1/2 clinical trial of TSHA-101 will involve a small patient population.
-Because of the small sample size, the results of this trial may not be indicative of results of future clinical trials.
+Further, our Phase 1/2 clinical trials of TSHA-101, TSHA-118, TSHA-102 and TSHA-104 will involve small patient populations.
+Because of the small sample sizes, the results of these trials may not be indicative of results of future clinical trials.
 Further, although other gene therapy clinical trials conducted by others also utilized AAV9 vectors, these trials should not be relied upon as evidence that our planned clinical trials will succeed.